jianghaoyuan1994/jianghaoyuan1994.github.io/_pages/about.md

 Welcome to Haoyuan Jiang's Personal Homepage!

 Now, I am a senior algorithm engineer at Baidu Inc. Before that, i was a researcher at Sensetime.
-My research interest includes **Reinforcement Learning, General Agents and Embodied AI**, driven by a desire to contribute to building AGI algorithms.
-I worked closely with <a href='https://bonaldli.github.io'>Prof. Ziyue Li</a> at the University of Cologne and Principal Researcher <a href='https://maohangyu.github.io'>Hangyu Mao</a> at Sensetime Research.
+My research interest includes **Reinforcement Learning, AI Agents and Embodied AI**, driven by a desire to contribute to building AGI algorithms.
+I worked closely with <a href='https://bonaldli.github.io'>Prof. Ziyue Li</a> at the University of Cologne and Researcher <a href='https://maohangyu.github.io'>Hangyu Mao</a>.

 [//]: # (op international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> &#40;You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>&#41;)